vaquarkhan/microservices-recipes-a-free-gitbook/reference-impl/README.md

 ## Attribution

-When you publish scores derived from this tool, cite **Adaptive Granularity Governance: The Khan Microservice Pattern** and the RVx Index ([CITATIONS.md](../CITATIONS.md)).
+When you publish scores derived from this tool, cite **Adaptive Granularity Governance: The Khan Microservice Pattern™** and the RVx Index ([CITATIONS.md](../CITATIONS.md)).